LiamD88/secure_plus/TESTING.md

    2. Stripe Payment Form
         *  Form was tested for responsiveness on all devices with developer tools.
         *  Card details were entered and submitted to ensure was working correctly.

+### Browser Support

+    Site was tested on multiple browsers for effectiveness and responsiveness.